Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Introduction

 On the other hand, there have also been a great many papers that bound from above the return probabilities of random walks, both on finite and infinite graphs.
 Such bounds correspond to lower bounds on eigenvalues.
 In fact, as we review in \autoref{subsec:ran}, the asymptotics of large-time return probabilities correspond to the asymptotics of the spectral measure near 0, which, for finite graphs, means the behavior of the smallest eigenvalues.

-Our methods would work as well for the eigenvalues $\widetilde\lambda_k$ of the unnormalized combinatorial Laplacian $L$.
-In this case, \cite{Friedman} has determined the minimum of $\widetilde\lambda_k$ for each $k$ over all unweighted $n$-vertex graphs.
-As noted there, his bound implies that $\widetilde\lambda_k = \Omega(k^2/n^2)$; this immediately implies that $\lambda_k = \Omega(k^2/n^3)$ by comparison of Rayleigh quotients, but this is not sharp, as indicated by \autoref{thm:generalgraphseigintro}.
+Our methods would work as well for the eigenvalues $\widetilde\lambda_k$ of the unnormalized combinatorial Laplacian $\Delta$.
+This is relevant for continuous-time random walk that when at a vertex $x$, crosses each edge $(x, y)$ at rate equal to the weight $w(x, y)$ of that edge. \vadjust{\kern2pt} In this case, \cite{Friedman} has determined the minimum of $\widetilde\lambda_k$ for each $k$ over all unweighted $n$-vertex graphs. \vadjust{\kern2pt} As noted there, his bound implies that $\widetilde\lambda_k = \Omega(k^2/n^2)$; this immediately implies that $\lambda_k = \Omega(k^2/n^3)$ by comparison of Rayleigh quotients, but this is not sharp, as indicated by \autoref{thm:generalgraphseigintro}.